Batley Variety Club: Performers and events

 Many of the artistes stayed as guests of the Corrigans at their home in Batley, Oaks Cottage.
 Dame Vera Lynn and Eartha Kitt cooked for their hosts.
-During her stay in Batley, Eartha Kitt sampled tripe at the local market and joined the shoppers in a chorus of "On Ilkla Moor Baht 'at".
-During one of Shirley Bassey's appearances, James Corrigan invited her out for dinner, and she got dressed up in a fur coat thinking she was being taken to a restaurant, but instead it was a fish and chip shop she was driven to in the back of Corrigan's Rolls-Royce.
+During her stay in Batley, Kitt sampled tripe at the local market and joined the shoppers in a chorus of "On Ilkla Moor Baht 'at".
+During one of Shirley Bassey's appearances, James Corrigan invited her out for dinner, and she dressed up in a fur coat thinking she was being taken to a restaurant, but instead she was driven to a fish and chip shop in the back of Corrigan's Rolls-Royce.

-The club acted as a boost to the local economy, with nearby restaurants, flower shops, clothes shops and taxi firms benefiting financially from the attraction of the club.
+The club was a boost to the local economy, with nearby restaurants, flower shops, clothes shops and taxi firms benefiting financially from the attraction of the club.

-Roy Orbison's album Live From Batley Variety Club was recorded on 9 May 1969.
+Roy Orbison's album, Live From Batley Variety Club, was recorded on 9 May 1969.
 It was re-released as Roy Orbison - Authorized Bootleg Collection by Orbison Records in 1999.
 BBC Radio recorded a performance from the first week of Gracie Fields' first performance, which was broadcast on 5 January 1969, and Philips made a recording of a performance from the second week, with a view to a commercial issue, which Fields later rejected.
-The only song not broadcast by the BBC was Fields’ encore of "There'll Always Be an England".
+The only song not broadcast by the BBC was Fields' encore of "There'll Always Be an England".
 Some of the recording made by the BBC was later issued on the album, The Best of the BBC Broadcasts.

 In 1974, Maurice Gibb of the Bee Gees met his future wife Yvonne Spenceley while he was playing at the club and she was working as a waitress.
-Gibb said: "I just saw her eyes and said to myself, 'This is the woman I'm going to marry'."
-A week later Spenceley handed in her notice at the club and announced she was going on tour with the band.
+Gibb said, "I just saw her eyes and said to myself, 'This is the woman I'm going to marry'."
+A week later, she handed in her notice at the club and announced she was going on tour with the band.

-In 1977, the club hosted Katharine, Duchess of Kent for a charity night to raise funds for the Queen’s Silver Jubilee Appeal.
+In 1977, the club hosted Katharine, Duchess of Kent, for a charity night to raise funds for the Queen's Silver Jubilee Appeal.

 Closure

-Batley Variety Club closed in 1978 when James and Betty Corrigan separated.
-The club re-opened briefly as Crumpets nightclub by Betty Corrigan. before reopening as the Frontier Club in the early 1980s.
+Batley Variety Club closed in 1978 when the Corrigans separated.
+It re-opened briefly as Crumpets nightclub by Betty Corrigan, before reopening as the Frontier Club in the early 1980s.
 The Frontier remained open until 2016.
 The building still stands and has been converted to a gym.

-There is a campaign for civic recognition for the contribution that James Corrigan and Batley Variety Club made to the area.
+In 2017, there was a campaign for civic recognition for the contribution that James Corrigan and Batley Variety Club made to the area.